wvwwvwwv/scalable-concurrent-containers/README.md

 ## HashMap

 [HashMap](#HashMap) is a concurrent hash map, optimized for highly parallel write-heavy workloads.
 [HashMap](#HashMap) is structured as a lock-free stack of entry bucket arrays.
-The entry bucket array is managed by [EBR](#EBR), thus enabling lock-free access to it and non-blocking container resizing.
+The entry bucket array is managed by [`sdd`](https://crates.io/crates/sdd), thus enabling lock-free access to it and non-blocking container resizing.
 Each bucket is a fixed-size array of entries, and it is protected by a special read-write lock which provides both blocking and asynchronous methods.

 ### Locking behavior